Funding: One Name, Several Meanings

 Cosmetics Review

-Source: [Clinical Trial Complete] Nourishing Cleansing Butter That Tackles Summer Sebum and Pores in One Go
+Source: [Clinical Trial Complete] A Nourishing Cleansing Butter That Tackles Summer Sebum and Pores in One Go

-Product reviews from backers who truly understand the maker’s vision, sincere advice aimed at improving the product and the brand, and makers who value that feedback—these three elements reveal the true meaning of crowdfunding, not for the “seasoned maker” who has refined their craft through countless trials and errors, but for the “new maker.”
+Product reviews from backers who truly understand the maker’s vision, sincere advice for improving the product and brand, and makers who value that feedback—these three elements reveal the true meaning of crowdfunding, not for the “seasoned maker” who has perfected their craft through trial and error, but for the “new maker.”

-In fact, the standard opening line for upgrade campaigns—which launch with improvements based on feedback from previous funding rounds—is, “We’ve made these improvements based on your feedback!”
+In fact, the standard opening line for “upgrade” campaigns—which launch with improvements based on feedback from previous rounds—is, “We’ve made these improvements based on your feedback!”
 (What a heartwarming crowdfunding ecosystem.)

-Through feedback received while communicating with supporters, makers can foster growth in both their brand and their products.
+Through feedback received while communicating with supporters, makers can see both their brand and their products grow.

 The Power of Storytelling: Funding Helps with Challenges and Comebacks